vituri/TDA_workshop_EBT2024/README.md

 ## Goals

-At the end of this workshop, you (hopefully) will be able to:
+At the end of this minicourse, you (hopefully) will be able to:

 - Explore Julia and its ecosystem;
 - Load and analyze datasets;